navipartner/docs/content/en/docs/np_pay/how-to/setup/index.md

 ---
-title: "Set up NP Pay"
+title: "Set up NP Pay Cloud"
-description: "Both the terminal and the POS are required to set up NP Pay."
+description: "To set up NP Pay as the payment service provider for the cloud architecture, follow the steps in this guide."
 lead: ""
 date: 2023-07-06T09:26:08+02:00
 lastmod: 2023-07-06T09:26:08+02:00